Crate genom

 Algorithm

-4. Return nearest place, enriched with metadata
+4. Enrich with country/currency/continent/timezone metadata

 Returns